Prosecutor in Oxford case: Jennifer, James Crumbley need to stop romantic courtroom talk

 Attorneys for James and Jennifer Crumbley were not readily available, though the prosecution stated in court documents that the defense has "expressed a willingness" to instruct their clients to refrain from "this type of communication."

-The Crumbleys are being held on $500,000 bond each .
+The Crumbleys are being held on a $500,000 bond each.
 Prosecutors have alleged that the Crumbleys knew that their son was depressed and heading down a dangerous and violent path, but they ignored his "troubling" texts and other red flags, paid attention to their own lives instead and bought him a gun when he needed help.

 The Crumbleys have denied the allegations, saying they properly stored the gun in their home, had no way of knowing that their son would use it in a school shooting, and that they are not responsible for the shooting.